Alexel37/ASPTS/README.md

 Also my original email for Nexus was on yandex.ua and after some political issues they migrated to ru/com domain and I am adding this description so Nexus mod can change domain and I will be able to move my account elsewhere)
+P.S. username is Alexel37 or in lowercase alexel37 the last is 'L' not 'I' :D